-To use Hive to run queries on a secure HBase Server, you must set the following HIVE\OPTS environment variable:
+To use Hive to run queries on a secure HBase Server, you must set the following HIVE_OPTS environment variable:

-''' env HIVE_OPTS="-hiveconf hbase.security.authentication=kerberos -hiveconf hbase.master.kerberos.principal=hbase/HOST@YOUR-REALM.COM -hiveconf hbase.regionserver.kerberos.principal=hbase/HOST@YOUR-REALM.COM -hiveconf hbase.zookeeper.quorum=zookeeper1,zookeeper2,zookeeper3" hive '''
+''' \verb"env HIVE_OPTS="-hiveconf" hbase.security.authentication=kerberos - hiveconf" hiveconf" has a security and the security of hbase.master.kerberos.principal=hbase/HOST@YOUR-REALM.COM -hiveconf hbase.regionserver.kerberos.principal=hbase/HOST@YOUR-REALM.COM -hiveconf hbase.zookeeper.quorum=zookeeper1,zookeeper2,zookeeper3" hive '''

 - You replace YOUR-REALM with the name of your Kerberos realm - You replace zookeeper1, zookeeper2, zookeeper3 with the names of your ZooKeeper servers.
-The hbase.zookeeper.quorum property is configured in the hbase-site.xml file.

-• The special string \HOST is replaced at run-time by the fully-qualified domain name of the host machine where the HBase Master or RegionServer is running.
+The hbase.zookeeper.quorum property is configured in the hbase-site.xml file. - The special string HOST is replaced at run-time by the fully-qualified domain name of the host machine where the HBase Master or RegionServer is running.
 This requires that reverse DNS is properly working on all the hosts configured this way.

-In the following, \HOST is the name of the host where the HBase Master is running:
+In the following, HOST is the name of the host where the HBase Master is running:

+'''

--hiveconf hbase.master.kerberos.principal=hbase/\HOST@YOUR-REALM.COM
+-hiveconf hbase.master.kerberos.principal=hbase/HOST@YOUR-REALM.COM

+'''

-In the following, \HOST is the hostname of the HBase RegionServer that the application is connecting to:
+In the following, HOST is the hostname of the HBase RegionServer that the application is connecting to:

--hiveconf hbase.regionserver.kerberos.principal=hbase/\HOST@YOUR-REALM.COM
+-hiveconf hbase.regionserver.kerberos.principal=hbase/HOST@YOUR-REALM.COM

-You can also set the HIVE\OPTS environment variable in your shell profile.
+You can also set the HIVE_OPTS environment variable in your shell profile.